lorenjskinker/skinker-podcast-moves/moves.md

 - White noise of a dining hall (Homecoming)
 - The repetitive squeak of a wheelchair (Homecoming)
 - The creak of a submarine's interior (A Drop)
-- The grunts of struggling to hogtie a man (A Drop)
+- The grunts of men struggling to hogtie one another (A Drop)
 - Listening to Sonar (A Drop)
 - Water bursting into the sub (A Drop)

 As a mysterious thriller, "A Drop in the Ocean" seeks to keep its listeners on the edge of their seats.
-Accompanied by superb acting and an ingenious plot, the sounds direct the listener to the podcast's overarching visual dependent: one's imagination.
+Accompanied by superb acting and an ingenious plot, the sounds force the listener to involuntarily podcast's overarching visual dependent: one's imagination.
 This podcast piggybacks our imagination by relaying sounds that will draw us into the situation.

 ## Scripts and tones
 A well-written script is vital for a podcast's success, especially for fictional stories like these two.